justinricher/BitcoinTaxes/README.md

 ===

-If you found this useful and would like to donate, 1FkkWv8wQqJBWUcRCZkd73D8pAsykxCGNM
+If you found this program to be useful and would like to donate, 1FkkWv8wQqJBWUcRCZkd73D8pAsykxCGNM

+Thank you.